Schynam/Cyclistic-Case-Study/README.md

 ![image](https://github.com/user-attachments/assets/ddcaf237-195d-4584-bed0-113edbbcb61a)

 The graph above shows that casual users are most active during the weekends.
 Their rides are usually for leisure.
 Members started off very strong from the weekend and grow steadily during the week while choosing Stylistic's bikes as a means of transportation.
 Usage rises above 400,000 between Tuesday and Friday and taper off over the weekend with the weekend usage dropping to above 300,000 rides.
-For casual customers, they start slowly during the week and then see their usage increase also steadily from slightly below 200,000 rides on Mondays and Tuesdays to above 200,000 by Friday.
+For casual customers, they start slowly during the week and then see their usage increase steadily from slightly below 200,000 rides on Mondays and Tuesdays to above 200,000 by Friday.
 Usage then rises above 300,000 rides during the weekend.

 Moreover, the trend is also showing that casual members spend averagely more time (about 10 more minutes) on the bikes than annual members do: